martijnvermaat/monoseq/README.rst

 ``monoseq``
 ===========

-``monoseq``, a Python library for pretty-printing sequence strings using a monospace font.
+``monoseq`` is a Python library for pretty-printing sequence strings using a monospace font.
 It also provides a simple command line interface.

 Sequences are pretty-printed in the for DNA and proteins traditional way